Circle actions and geometric quantisation: Applications I: local and semilocal computations

-\begin{prop} Assuming that the Kostant complex is a fine resolution for the sheaf of flat sections of $L$, the quantisation of the product between an open disk polarised by circles and an arbitrary quantisable manifold $M$ is a direct sum of $b_s$ copies of ${\mathcal{Q}(M)}$; where $b_s$ is the number of nonsingular Bohr-Sommerfeld leaves with respect to the quantisation of the open disk. \end{prop}
+\begin{prop} Assuming that the Kostant complex is a fine resolution for the sheaf of flat sections of a prequantum line bundle of $(M,\omega)$, the quantisation of the product between an open disk polarised by circles and an arbitrary exact symplectic manifold $M$ is a direct sum of $b_s$ copies of ${\mathcal{Q}(M)}$: where $b_s$ is the number of nonsingular Bohr-Sommerfeld leaves with respect to the quantisation of the open disk. \end{prop}